A plush, cushioned shoe that wraps your foot in all the right places

 So what exactly is DNA Loft?
 It’s what Brooks calls the cushioning in the newer Ghost and Glycerin lines.
 Brooks combined EVA foam, rubber and air to create not only a light and soft step, but also long-lasting durability.

-Runner’s World calls the Brooks Glycerin 18 the “cushiest of trainers,” and I agree!
+We feel that the Brooks Glycerin 19 is one the cushiest of trainers!
 The cushioning extends throughout the heel and midfoot, giving you a soft ride for your entire run.

 While it’s still a soft, plush shoe, some long-time Glycerin runners have complained it’s not quite as soft as prior models.